Predicting Choice with Set-Dependent Aggregation: Introduction

 One of the most prevalent activities of online users is \emph{choosing}.
 In almost any online platform, users constantly face choices: what to purchase, who to follow, where to dine, what to watch, and even simply where to click.
 As the prominence of online services becomes ever more reliant on such choices, the accurate prediction of choice is quickly becoming vital to their success.
 The availability of large-scale choice data has spurred hopes of feasible individual-level prediction, and many recent works have been devoted to the modeling and prediction of choice \cite{benson2016relevance, ragain2016pairwise, kleinberg2017comparison, kleinberg2017human, mottini2017deep, shah2017simple, negahban2018learning, chierichetti2018learning, overgoor2018choosing}.

-In a typical choice scenario, a user is presented with a set of items $s=\{x_1,\dots,x_k\}$, $x_i \in \X$, called the \emph{choice set}.
+In a typical choice scenario, a user is presented with a set of items $s=\{x^{(1)},\dots,x^{(k)}\}$, $x^{(i)} \in \X$, called the \emph{choice set}.
 Of these, the user chooses an item $y \in s$.
 In economics this is known as the problem of \emph{discrete choice} \cite{luce1959individual}.
-We let the collection of choice sets $\allsets$ include all sets of at most $n$ items, $\allsets = \cup_{k \le n} \X^k$, and assume choice sets and choices are drawn i.i.d. from an unknown joint distribution $\D$.
-Given a set of $m$ examples $\smplset=\{ (s_i,y_i) \}_{i=1}^m$ sampled from $\D$, our goal is to learn a choice predictor $\yhat = h(s)$ that generalizes well to unseen sets, i.e., has low expected error w.r.t. $\dist$.
+We let the collection of choice sets $\allsets$ include all sets of at most $n$ items, $\allsets = \cup_{k \le n} \X^k$.
+We follow the standard machine learning setup and assume choice sets and choices are drawn i.i.d. from an unknown joint distribution $\dist$.
+Given a set of $m$ examples $\smplset=\{ (s_i,y_i) \}_{i=1}^m$ sampled from $\dist$, our goal is to learn a choice predictor $h(s)$ that generalizes well to unseen sets, i.e., has low expected error w.r.t. $\dist$.